 When a customer purchases on your website using a credit card, debit card, or another form of payment, the customer bank is referred to as the issuing bank.
 In turn, the bank that provides the merchant account services is called the acquiring bank.

-When a purchase is made, the acquiring bank reaches out to the issuing bank for transaction authorization and funds transfer.
+The acquiring bank reaches out to the issuing bank for transaction authorization and funds transfer when a purchase is made.

-The issuing bank will check their customer’s account to ensure there are enough funds or enough credit to cover the purchase cost and all security protocols are passed.
-If everything checks out, the issuing bank will authorize the acquiring bank to approve the transaction and receive the funds.
+The issuing bank will check their customer’s account to ensure enough funds or enough credit to cover the purchase cost and all security protocols are passed.
+Then, the issuing bank will authorize the acquiring bank to approve the transaction and receive the funds if everything checks out.

 Once your merchant account receives the funds, they will remain there until transferred into your business bank account.
-Depending on your merchant account, this can be set up to happen automatically each time a purchase is made, or it can be done on a specified schedule.
+Again, depending on your merchant account, this can be set up to happen automatically each time a purchase is made, or it can be done on a specified schedule.

 Typical Fees for an Internet Merchant Account